AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/cues/cue-timing.md

 You can take this even further and set individual fade times for each fixture.
 When you select the cue to be changed, you will see that all the fixtures in the cue are selected.
-To set attribute times for only certain fixtures, change the fixture selection using the **Swop** buttons.
+To set attribute times for only certain fixtures, change the fixture selection using the <strong>Swop</strong> buttons.

 The [Cue View window](editing-cues.md#cue-view) will display when editing cue timings to help you see what you are editing.
 You can touch fixtures or attributes in the